cfengine/core/HACKING.md

 * Linux: Use `__linux__`.
 Don't use `LINUX`.
 * HP/UX: Use `__hpux` (two underscores!).
 Don't use `hpux`.

+Finally, it's best to avoid polluting the code logic with many ifdefs.
+Try restricting ifdefs in the header files, or in the beginning of the C files.

 Output Message, Logging Conventions
 -----------------------------------